 - Cathedral & Piccolomini Library.
 This ticket gives you access to the main Cathedral and Piccolomini Library which has an entrance inside the church.

 - OPA Si Pass.
 This all-in pass is the most popular and best-value option.
-It gives you access to all the main places of the Siena Duomo Complex except the Gate of Heaven which requires a tour.
+It gives you access to all the main places of the Siena Duomo Complex except the Gate of Heaven which requires a tour – see below.

 - Porta del Cielo Pass.
 This pass includes everything covered by the OPA Si Pass as well as a guided tour of the Gate of Heaven (Porta del Cielo).
 Guided tours are timed and it’s best to book in advance.
 In the low season, you might be able to get a free spot on the day itself, but I wouldn’t count on it.
 In the summer, definitely book in advance.
-The Gate of Heaven tours run from 1 March to 6 January.
+The Gate of Heaven tours run from 1 March until the first week of January (so basically almost the whole year except for a few weeks in winter).

 Here are some of the best walking city tours that – among others – also visit the Cathedral of Siena: